-44.2.1 Performance Considerations
+41.1.1 Performance Considerations

-While Haswell Microarchitecture allows for independent power control for each core, earlier Microarchitectures do not offer such fine grained control.
-When deployed on pre-Haswell platforms greater care must be taken in selecting which cores are assigned to a VM, for instance a core will not scale down until its sibling is similarly scaled.
+While the Haswell microarchitecture allows for independent power control for each core, earlier microarchitectures do not offer such fine-grained control.
+When deploying on pre-Haswell platforms, greater care must be taken when selecting which cores are assigned to a VM, for example, a core does not scale down in frequency until all of its siblings are similarly scaled down.

-44.3 Configuration
+41.2 Configuration

-44.3.1 BIOS
+41.2.1 BIOS

-Enhanced Intel SpeedStep® Technology must be enabled in the platform BIOS if the power management feature of DPDK is to be used.
-Otherwise, the sys file folder /sys/devices/system/cpu/cpu0/cpufreq will not exist, and the CPU frequency-based power management cannot be used.
-Consult the relevant BIOS documentation to determine how these settings can be accessed.
+To use the power management features of the DPDK, you must enable Enhanced Intel SpeedStep® Technology in the platform BIOS.
+Otherwise, the sys file folder /sys/devices/system/cpu/cpu0/cpufreq does not exist, and you cannot use CPU frequency-based power management.
+Refer to the relevant BIOS documentation to determine how to access these settings.

-44.3.2 Host Operating System
+41.2.2 Host Operating System

-The DPDK Power Library can use either the acpi_cpufreq or intel_pstate kernel driver for the management of core frequencies.
-In many cases the intel_pstate driver is the default Power Management environment.
+The DPDK Power Management library can use either the acpi_cpufreq or the intel_pstate kernel driver for the management of core frequencies.
+In many cases, the intel_pstate driver is the default power management environment.

-Should the acpi-cpufreq driver be required, the intel_pstate module must be disabled, and apci_cpufreq module loaded in its place.
+Should the acpi-cpufreq driver be required, the intel_pstate module must be disabled, and the acpi-cpufreq module loaded in its place.

-To disable intel_pstate driver, add the following to the grub Linux command line:
+To disable the intel_pstate driver, add the following to the grub Linux command line: